-Bad bugs are oval-shaped and ¼ inches in size looking like the apple seed.
-Equally, bat bugs only have wing pads and hence their “wings” are not functional.
+Nasty bugs are oval-shaped and ¼ inches in size, looking like the apple seed.
+Equally, bat bugs only have wing pads, and hence their “wings” are not functional.

 3. Carpet beetles

-These oval-shaped bugs 2 to 4 millimeters which is about 1/16 inches.
-However, carpenter beetle, as opposed to bed bugs, have wings but will only take flight at daytime.
+These oval-shaped bugs 2 to 4 millimeters, which is about 1/16 inches.
+However, carpenter beetle, as opposed to bed bugs, has wings but will only take flight in the daytime.

-However, carpenter bees don’t bit like bed bugs but will trigger allergies and dermatitis on the human skin.
+However, carpenter bees don’t bite like bed bugs but will trigger allergies and dermatitis on the human skin.
 You’ll find them on carpet fabrics and flesh flowers.

-Booklice are creamy and brown-colored bugs that look like bed bugs or termites (top termite killers) plus they’ve a soft body.
+Booklice are creamy and brown-colored bugs that look like bed bugs or termites (top termite killers), plus they have a soft body.
 They measure about 1 to 6 millimeters in body size or about 1/32 inches.

-Booklice have body and head being separate on their segment body parts.
-Some Booklice have wings that look like roofs but dead Booklice can cause asthma.
+Booklice have a body and head being separated on their segment body parts.
+Some Booklice have wings that look like roofs, but dead Booklice can cause asthma.

-Booklice wilkl mainly be hiding around damp places or with high humidity since these bugs tend to dehydrated easily.
+Booklice will mainly be hiding around damp places or high humidity since these bugs tend to be dehydrated easily.
 Further, spider beetles are black or reddish-brown with long antennae plus thin legs.

 Can Bed Bugs Fly into your House?

-Bed bugs will move into any house including those that are super clean.
-Despite that bed bugs enter house via windows and doors, these bugs will can’t fly since they have no wings.
+Bed bugs will move into any house, including those that are super clean.
+Even though bugs enter the house via windows and doors, they will fly since they have no wings.

 You’ll mainly find bed bugs in areas like schools, households, motels & hotels, homeless shelters, and dorm rooms.
 They’ll hide inside fabrics and move around the house.

-You may find bed bugs inside public transportation, rental cars, and taxis – in the indoor spaces, you’ll find the bugs moving between rooms or attaching on carpets or household objects.
+You may find bed bugs inside public transportation, rental cars, and taxis – in the indoor spaces, you’ll find the bugs moving between rooms or attaching to carpets or household objects.

 - Old or second-hand furniture can also hold bed bugs – particularly on the seams of couches and chairs, curtain folds, and on cushions.

-- Bed bugs will feed when the’re hungry as opposed to just eating only at night.
+- Bed bugs will feed when they’re hungry as opposed to just eating only at night.
 Therefore, the bugs will also bite your skin during the day when you get near them.

 Can you squish a bed bug?
-Well, YES, it’ll burst leaving red blood stains.
-Bed bugs will move over distances by hitchhiking on human beings, their clothing, or send-hand furniture – particularly around mattress or couch seams.
+Well, YES, it’ll burst, leaving red bloodstains.
+Bed bugs will move over distances by hitchhiking on human beings, clothing, or send-hand furniture – particularly around mattress or couch seams.

 Do bed bugs have wings?
 No – bed bugs have no wings – but you can identify them with their oval, flat any tiny body measuring about 1/4 inches but have wing pads as opposed to having fully-functional wings.

-Bed bugs measure roughly the size of apple seed.or a pinhead.
-However, bed bug eggs are off-white in color and only exists in clusters.
+Bed bugs measure roughly the size of an apple seed or a pinhead.
+However, bed bug eggs are off-white in color and only exist in clusters.